 Can be attached to your backpack for charging on the go

 A bit pricey

 There are indeed many solar chargers out there in the market but the reason this Anker makes our list is thanks to its efficiency.
 This 3-panel design is an extremely sustainable eco-friendly option for many travelers.
 The speed is also quite good with a total 2.4 to 3A output in the sun which is excellent considering no electricity or power socket is needed.
 We liked that the PET plastic faced solar panels were very durable and can fold into any backpack quite comfortably.
 The steel holes come in pretty handy as you can attach the device to your backpack when you are on the move.
 The pouch also does a good job of holding your phones & tablets.

 Like most products in the market, this however, has its trade-offs.
 Whilst it is extremely lightweight, the surface area is large, hence it can be a bit big to fold and transport.
 Also as the name suggests you are required to be in direct sunlight for fast charging to take place.
-If you are camping for many days and have bad weather this might help you out too much.
+If you are camping for many days and have bad weather this might not help you out too much.
 This, however, is just 1 scenario.
 Whilst this is a portable charger it does not however, store charge like a traditional battery pack.
 For those who are looking to go eco-friendly and don’t mind spending the extra buck then the 21W solar charger is a great option.